-3.50.4.8.6 Payment of Appeal Testing Costs for Segregation Rating
+3.53.4.8.6 Payment of Appeal Testing Costs for Segregation Rating

 If a reassessment of the appealed Work results in a change in the original rating, the revised rating will apply.

-If the overall payment adjustment for the appealed work is reduced by an amount of \$1,000 or greater, the cost of the reassessment will be borne by the Department.
+If the overall payment adjustment for segregation is reduced as a result of an appeal, the cost of the reassessment will be borne by the Department.

-If there is no change to the overall payment adjustment or if the overall payment is decreased by an amount less than \$1,000 or if the overall payment adjustment is increased, the Contractor will be charged an amount of \$3,500.00 for the appeal.
+If there is no change to the overall payment adjustment for segregation or if the overall payment adjustment is increased, the Contractor will be charged an amount of \$3,500.00.

-3.50.5 CONSTRUCTION
+3.53.5 CONSTRUCTION

-3.50.5.1 Equipment
+3.53.5.1 Equipment